Karim-Adnan/KCC-Portal/README.md

 # KCC-Portal

-Flutter mini project for KCC Institute of Technlogy and Management
+Flutter mini project for 5th Semester - KCC Institute of Technlogy and Management